DOC COLOUR’S ZOP ZOO CARD GAME

 Specialty Cards:

-HYENA cards have you give a card to another player.
+HYENA cards have you give a card worth POINTS to another player.

-RACCOON cards have you take a card from another player.
+RACCOON cards have you take a card worth POINTS from another player.

-EARTHWORM cards have you switch cards with another player.
+EARTHWORM cards have you switch cards worth POINTS with another player.

 *Full explanation of each type of card below